Svetlana Alexievich: Works

 Her first book, War's Unwomanly Face, came out in 1985.
 It was repeatedly reprinted and sold more than two million copies.
 The book was finished in 1983 and published (in short edition) in Oktyabr, a Soviet monthly literary magazine, in February 1984.
 In 1985, the book was published by several publishers, and the number of printed copies reached 2,000,000 in the next five years.
-This novel is made up of monologues of women in the war speaking about the aspects of World War II that had never been related before.
+This non-fiction oral history book is made up of monologues of women in the war speaking about the aspects of World War II that had never been related before.
 Another book, The Last Witnesses: the Book of Unchildlike Stories, describes personal memories of children during wartime.
 The war seen through women's and children's eyes revealed a new world of feelings.

 In 1992, Alexievich published "Boys in Zinc".
-The course of the Soviet-Afghan War (1979-1989) is told through emotive personal testimony from unnamed participants of the war; from nurses to commissioned officers and pilots, mothers and widows.
+The course of the Soviet-Afghan War (1979–1989) is told through emotive personal testimony from unnamed participants of the war; from nurses to commissioned officers and pilots, mothers and widows.
 Each provides an excerpt of the Soviet-Afghan War which was disguised in the face of criticism first as political support, then intervention, and finally humanitarian aid to the Afghan people.
 Alexievich writes at the beginning of the book: